-Also, we’re excited to bring you three food pairings from the brand-new cookbook FEAST: Recipes and Stories from a Canadian Roadtrip by Lindsay Anderson and Dana Vanveller.
-Get the recipes plus your Spring Sippers playlist and a copy of this season's tasting notes below.
+This season's food pairings come again from FEAST: Recipes and Stories from a Canadian Roadtrip by Lindsay Anderson and Dana Vanveller.
+Get the recipes plus your Summer Wine playlist and a copy of this season's tasting notes below.

 We're delighted to share these recipes celebrating Canadian cuisine from Feast: Recipes and Stories from a Canadian Roadtrip by Lindsay Anderson and Dana VanVeller.
 Recipes and photos are shared here with permission from the publisher*—don't forget to go buy the book for even more delicious recipes and stories!

 Pairs with: The Grange of Prince Edward 2013 Select Cabernet Franc

 Elk meat is a great alternative to beef.
 It’s lean, a good source of vitamin B, and ever-so-slightly sweet, rather than gamey.
 If you don’t have any elk producers nearby, you can easily substitute beef or bison.

 1 large red onion (about 220 grams), sliced into 1/2-inch-thick (1 cm) rings

 1 Tbsp (15 mL) extra virgin olive oil

 1/2 medium red onion (about 80 g), finely chopped

 1/3 cup (80 mL) finely chopped flat-leaf parsley